-Most recently, the federal government has weighed in on plastics pollution, releasing regulations under CEPA which add "plastic manufactured items" to the List of Toxic Substances (in Schedule 1 of the CEPA).
-These regulations prohibit the manufacture, import and sale of single-use plastic checkout bags, cutlery, foodservice ware made from or containing certain plastics, ring carriers, stir sticks and straws-subject to accessibility laws for persons with disability-related needs.
+Most recently, the federal government weighed in on plastics pollution by releasing regulations under CEPA that add "plastic manufactured items" to the List of Toxic Substances (in Schedule 1 of the CEPA).
+These regulations prohibit the manufacture, import and sale of single-use plastic checkout bags, cutlery, foodservice ware made from or containing certain plastics, ring carriers, stir sticks and straws, subject to accessibility laws for persons with disability-related needs.

-These new rules were the subject of a judicial challenge in the Federal Court of Canada in March 2023.
+These new rules were the subject of a judicial challenge in the Federal Court of Canada in March

+2023.
 In its decisions from November 16, 2023, the Federal Court struck down the classification of plastics as unconstitutional and unreasonable.
 The federal government has since appealed the decision.
-On January 25, 2024, the Federal Court of Appeal granted an interim stay of the Federal Court's initial decision, meaning that the regulation of singleuse plastics under the CEPA remains in effect.
-The Federal Court of Appeal also ordered an expedited appeal, but a hearing date has not yet been set.
+On January 25, 2024, the FCA granted an interim stay of the Federal Court's initial decision, meaning that the regulation of single-use plastics under the CEPA remains in effect.
+The FCA also ordered an expedited appeal, but a hearing date has not yet been set.